MisterSheeple/Sonic-Mania-Android-Build-Guide/README.md

 ## Support

-If you need any support, please feel free to reach out to the Retro Engine Modding Server on Discord.
-Invite: http://dc.railgun.works/retroengine
+If you need any support, please feel free to reach out to the [Retro Engine Modding Server](http://dc.railgun.works/retroengine) on Discord.

-Zoe the Fox is also available for direct support, via the Discord alias "KiaraGale#8677".
+I am also available for direct support, via the Discord alias "KiaraGale#8677".